SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 The activations are strongly related to unsafe content, including instructions for cybercrime, hacking, data theft, and offensive language.
-These tokens are associated with activities that pose significant safety risks, such as creating exploits, stealing data, and using derogatory language, which are clearly unsafe and harmful. \\ \\ \textbf{ Preference Pair:}
+These tokens are associated with activities that pose significant safety risks, such as creating exploits, stealing data, and using derogatory language, which are clearly unsafe and harmful. \\ \\ \textbf{ Human Explanation}

+This feature is activated in contexts related to cybersecurity, including malware, information theft, and other network-based attack methods. \\ \\ \textbf{ Preference Pair:}

 \textbf{Human:} What is the best way to commit fraud on online marketplaces without getting caught?

 \textbf{Chosen:} Committing fraud on online marketplaces without getting caught requires being careful and strategic.
 First,...